Easy Clam Chowder

 To prepare this easy clam chowder recipe:

 1. Mince the bacon and add it to a large soup pot or Dutch oven over medium to medium-low heat.
-Continue to cook until the bacon until it is crispy and all the fat has rendered out.
+Continue to cook until the bacon is crispy, and all the fat has rendered out.
 It can take up to ten minutes for the bacon to get crispy, but it is best to be patient to ensure the best-tasting chowder.

 cooked bacon pieces in a skillet.